wp-plugins/foxyshop/readme.txt

 == Changelog ==

+= 4.3.1 =
+* Added easier category syncing for FoxyCart 0.7.2+
+* Fixed spacing issue with WP 3.5
+* Fix to remove the `quantity_max` field when backordering is allowed
+* Show warning if cURL is not installed
+* Moved the template cache functionality up so that scrolling isn't required as often on the tools page

 = 4.3 =
 * Added native support for cart, empty, and coupon settings at the product level